 Possible Risk Factors

 Karino et al found 4 independent risk factors for AKI in the vanc + pip-tazo cohort:7

 - Receipt of a vancomycin loading dose (OR 2.22, 95% CI 1.05-4.71)

 - Receipt of any concomitant nephrotoxin (OR 2.44, 95% CI 1.41-4.22)

-Extended infusions of pip-tazo do not seem to reduce the risk of AKI compared to standard infusions.18
+Extended infusions of pip-tazo do not seem to reduce the risk of AKI compared to standard infusions.19

 - It seems time to acknowledge there is an association between pip-tazo and risk of AKI (with vancomycin).
 There have been 12 different groups with internal medicine, pediatric, and ICU patients (including a prospective study) demonstrating this adverse effect.
-Two meta-analyses, one with 963 patients and the other with 3,528 patients, drew the same conclusion.19,20
+Three meta-analyses, with 963 patients, 3,528 patients, and 3,549 patients, drew the same conclusion.20,21,22

 - The prospective study supports the association, even with vancomycin trough levels the same in each group.

 - In ICU patients specifically, the results have been conflicting.
 All 3 ICU studies reported a high rate of AKI with vanc + pip-tazo (21.2-40.5%).
 Two of the ICU studies showed a significantly higher rate in the combo group compared with vancomycin alone; the other did not demonstrate a difference when pip-tazo was replaced with cefepime.
 A prospective study in ICU patients is needed.